Volunteer Safety Protocol – 04/05/2022

 - Before and after work breaks

 - After blowing their nose, coughing, or sneezing

 - After putting on, touching, or removing cloth face coverings

 Click here to view the COVID-19 response plan, outlining the protocol when a volunteer or staff tests positive.

 Safety Precautions with Guests

-Guests are required to wear face masks at all times while in the day center.
-The only exception is when guests are eating or drinking in their chairs.
+Guests are required to wear face masks when walking around the Day Center, or receiving services.
+Masks are not required when guests are sitting in their chairs.
 Volunteers are asked to help enforce this policy by asking guests to wear masks (if they are not already) when they approach the mail and storage counter and clothing room counter.

 Plexiglass has been installed at each of the primary transaction areas such as mail/storage counters, clothing room counters, shower counters, and the information desk.
 Face shields are available for volunteers working the station where guests temperatures are taken.